-- 2.1 What is distributable cash? - 2.2 Do income trusts provide investors with a consistent rate of return? - 2.3 How do the distribution policies of the income trust and the operating entity affect an investor's rate of return? - 2.4 What prospectus cover page disclosure do we expect about distributable cash? - 2.5 What disclosure should be provided for distributable cash? - 2.6 What format of distributable cash reconciliation should be used? - 2.7 What disclosure do we expect about the adjustments and assumptions underlying distributable cash? - 2.8 When should the estimate of distributable cash be derived from a forecast?
+- 2.1 What is distributable cash? - 2.2 Do income trusts provide investors with a consistent rate of return? - 2.3 How do the distribution policies of the income trust and the operating entity affect an investor's rate of return? - 2.4 What prospectus cover page disclosure do we expect about distributable cash? - 2.5 What disclosure do we expect about non-GAAP financial measures such as distributable cash? - 2.6 What are our expectations about the format of the distributable cash reconciliation? - 2.7 What disclosure do we expect about the adjustments and assumptions underlying distributable cash? - 2.8 When should the estimate of distributable cash be derived from a forecast?